sissbruecker/linkding/docs/src/content/docs/options.md

 For docker-compose options are configured using an `.env` file.
 Follow the docker-compose setup in the README and copy `.env.sample` to `.env`.
 Then modify the options in `.env`.

-### Manual setup

-All options need to be defined as environment variables in the environment that linkding runs in.

 ## List of options